-- 6.1.1.
-The Act permits appeals to the Sheriff Court on the following matters: - 1. where Scottish Ministers refuse an application to relax or dispense with a provision of the building regulations - where a verifier refuses to grant or amend the terms of a warrant, including deemed refusals resulting when the verifier has not made a decision within the specified time limits - where a verifier refuses to extend the life of a limited-life building, including deemed refusals resulting when the verifier has not made a decision within the specified time limits - 4. where a verifier rejects a completion certificate, including deemed rejections resulting when the verifier has not made a decision within the specified time limits - 5. where a verifier imposes continuing requirements - 6. where a verifier refuses to discharge or vary a continuing requirement - where a local authority serves a notice (regarding building regulations compliance, continuing requirement enforcement, building warrant enforcement, defective or dangerous buildings).
+6.1.1.
+The Act permits appeals to the Sheriff Court on the following matters where:

+1. Scottish Ministers refuse an application to relax or dispense with a provision of the building regulations;

+2. a verifier refuses to grant or amend the terms of a warrant, including deemed refusals, resulting when the verifier has not made a decision within the specified time limits;

+3. a verifier refuses to extend the life of a limited-life building, including deemed refusals resulting when the verifier has not made a decision within the specified time limits; 4. a verifier rejects a completion certificate, including deemed rejections resulting when the verifier has not made a decision within the specified time limits;

+5. a verifier imposes continuing requirements;

+6. a verifier refuses to discharge or vary a continuing requirement; or

+7. a local authority serves a notice (regarding building regulations compliance, continuing requirement enforcement, building warrant enforcement, defective or dangerous buildings).